Visit Margate

 Margate Main Sands Beach

-One of Kent’s best sandy beaches, perfect for swimming, sunbathing, and traditional seaside fun.
-The tidal pool is especially popular with families.
+Relax on one of Kent’s most popular sandy beaches, perfect for swimming, sunbathing and seaside fun.

-Margate has emerged as a foodie hotspot, offering everything from fresh seafood to excellent modern dining.
+Margate is another town in Kent that has emerged as a foodie hotspot, offering everything from fresh seafood to excellent modern dining.

 -